-AGR 2444 -- Beef Production and Management - 4 hours (Spring odd years)
+AGR 2444 Beef Production and Management - 4 hours (Spring)

 The principles of ruminant nutrition, specifically beef cattle, including intake, chemical and physical digestion, absorption, microbe populations and function, and metabolism of feed.
 Three lectures and one lab each week.
 Lab fee: \$100.
-Prerequisite: BIO 1003, BIO 1001.
+Prerequisite: AGR 1124

-AGR 3244 -- Principles of Crop Production management - 4 hours (Spring even years)

-Provide students with an introduction to crops, soils, inputs and management for crop production throughout the United States with an emphasis on regional agriculture.
+AGR 3244 Principles of Crop Production management - 4 hours (Fall) Provide students with an introduction to crops, soils, inputs and management for crop production throughout the United States with an emphasis on regional agriculture.
 Three lectures and one lab each week.
 Lab fee: \$100.
 Prerequisite: AGR 1114